Content (files, documents) come in; packages (zip files) go out.

 Content that you export should be fine in most cases and is often dependant on the capabilities of the system you import your package in to.

-We do keep your email address on file, and we track some details about how you use our software (which settings are most popular so we can keep improving), and some analytics data if you're not using an adblocker, but that's all we know about you or your data.
+We do keep your email address on file, and we track some details about how you use our software (which settings are most popular so we can keep improving), and try to store abstract analytics data (nothing personally identifiable).
+We try to perform analytics but your adblocker probably stops us.

 If a file format can convert to HTML5, it’s a safe bet we support it.
 Formats with functionality, transitions and effects or embedded resources are typically included in the converted content (e.g. spreadsheets, powerpoint files with embedded video, slide transitions, etc).
 A list of common formats is below:

-ppt pptm pptx doc docm docx pdf png pps ppsx jpg youtube google slides google docs vimeo imgur gif slideshare bmp odp odt ods soundcloud txt xls xlsm xlsx rtf any website (url to screenshot)
+ppt pptm pptx doc docm docx pdf png pps ppsx jpg gif bmp odp odt ods txt xls xlsm xlsx rtf md (markdown)

 Not all elements of file can be supported in the output.
 For instance, forms or app-specific interactions, buttons, etc.